 Boil some new potatoes and add salad and you have a full meal without too much work.

 Spatchcocking a chicken means removing the backbone of the chicken and pressing it flat which makes it cook a lot faster.
-It is the same as butterflying a chicken.
+It is the same as butterflying a chicken or flat-roasting it.

 It also means no more dry chicken breast when you roast a whole chicken when you have spatchcocked it first, because you don’t need to roast it for as long for it to cook through!